Skip to main content

 • not be constructed or installed on land in a foreshore area as exempt development

-Please refer to these provisions of the State Policy for a list of development standards that shade structures must meet to be exempt development, including maximum area requirements.
+Please refer to these provisions of the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 for a list of development standards that shade structures must meet to be exempt development, including maximum area requirements.

-• Any structures that would be located on public land, or on or over a public road (including temporary structures), must have separate approval from the relevant council, or Roads and Maritime Services under the Roads Act 1993 and the Local Government Act 1993.
+Structures located on public land or over a public road (even temporary structures) must have approval from the relevant council or Roads and Maritime Services.

 Contents